CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/conversion-recipes.md

 ---
-title: Conversion Routes
+title: Choose a Conversion
-sidebar_label: Conversion Routes
+sidebar_label: Choose a Conversion
 ---

 This page is the quickest way to choose a conversion route.
 Start with your **input format**, then pick the output you need and copy the matching command.